 I also have more official-sounding bio and a headshot for conferences or speaking engagements.

-I run product management for Red Hat Enterprise Linux, Red Hat Enterprise Linux Atomic Host, and Red Hat Enterprise Virtualization.
+I run the Red Hat Enterprise Linux business.
 Before that, I was the Chief Strategist for Red Hat’s US Public Sector group.

 I’m a founder of Open Source for America, one of Federal Computer Week’s Fed 100 for 2010, and I’ve been voted one of the FedScoop 50 for industry leadership.
 I’m a member of the Military Open Source working group, the SIIA Software Division Board, the Board of Directors for the Public Sector Innovation Group, the Open Technology Fund Advisory Council, and New America’s California Civic Innovation Project Advisory Council.
 I perk up when people talk about commoditization and the industrial mobilization of World War II.
 I’m also co-host of the Dave and Gunnar Show.